jshprentz/meetup2xibo/docs/user-manual/configuration.rst

 "Room 12".

-If none of the phrases configured in environment variable :envvar:`LOCATION_PHRASES` match, Meetup2Xibo tries matching the phrases in environment variable :envvar:`MORE_LOCATION_PHRASES`.
+If none of the phrases configured in environment variable :envvar:`PLACE_PHRASES` match, Meetup2Xibo tries matching the phrases in environment variable :envvar:`MORE_PLACE_PHRASES`.
 The format is the same as shown in
-:numref:`Listing %s <location-phrases-config-example>`.
+:numref:`Listing %s <place-phrases-config-example>`.
-At Nova Labs, :envvar:`LOCATION_PHRASES` lists specific rooms within Nova Labs.
+At Nova Labs, :envvar:`PLACE_PHRASES` lists specific rooms within Nova Labs.
-:envvar:`MORE_LOCATION_PHRASES` lists more general event places, such as Nova Labs; nearby event places, such as George Mason University; and the uncertain :abbr:`TBD (To Be Determined)`.
+:envvar:`MORE_PLACE_PHRASES` lists more general event places, such as Nova Labs; nearby event places, such as George Mason University; and the uncertain :abbr:`TBD (To Be Determined)`.

 Default Location
 ~~~~~~~~~~~~~~~~

-If none of the location phrases match, Meetup2xibo uses the location specified
+If none of the place phrases match, Meetup2xibo uses the location specified
 by environment variable :envvar:`DEFAULT_LOCATION`.
 Meetup2xibo logs a warning message whenever the default location is needed.